jantursky/orderlord-help-kds/docs/index.md

 - [Troubleshooting](troubleshooting)

 ## How to install the application
-- One way to install an app on your Android device is to use the official link in the **Google Play app**.
+- One way to install an application on your Android device is to use the official link in the **Google Play Store** application.
 You could follow [this guide to install the app](getting-started/how-to-install-the-application).
 Or use this direct link:

 {% include app_links_google_play.html %}